 Spinner rigs like the Hammer Time Walleye Spinner are the most productive when fished in combination with large and healthy nightcrawlers.
 The whole nightcrawler is used when fishing these rigs.
 The front hook on the harness should be poked into the nose of the crawler and the second hook pierced positioned just behind the collar on the nightcrawler.
 Rigged in this manner the crawler pulls out straight in the water and the tail wiggles enticingly.

 Walleye have a habit of short striking and biting off just the tail of the nightcrawler.
 When this happens rebait with another fresh nightcrawler.
 If a spinner rig goes 30 minutes without producing a bite, rebait with a fresh nightcrawler and change out the blade size or color.

 Spinner fishing is a lot of work because walleye aren’t the only fish species that are attracted to these live bait rigs.
 Aggressive non-target species like sheepshead, white bass and catfish are sometimes a spinner fisherman’s worst nightmare.

 The truth is just about every fish that swims will strike readily at Hammer Time Walleye Spinners.
 To keep spinner rigs fishing effectively requires reeling them in every few minutes to check the bait and rebait as necessary.

-Mark Romanack of Fishing 411 TV spends a lot of time targeting walleye using spinner rigs like the Hammer Time Walleye Spinner.
-Pictured here Mark is targeting bottom hugging walleye using the Spin-N-Glo® Bottom Walker in combination with the Hammer Time Walleye Spinner.
+About the Author: Mark Romanack of Fishing 411 TV spends a lot of time targeting walleye using spinner rigs like the Hammer Time Walleye Spinner.
+Pictured here Mark is targeting bottom-hugging walleye using the Spin-N-Glo® Bottom Walker in combination with the Hammer Time Walleye Spinner.